 Don't wait until the kids start pestering you with questions - plan your Spring Break activities now.

 It comes every year – that week on the March calendar when you look forward to a break in work or school.
 But as Spring Break approaches, you find yourself searching for fun ways to shake off the winter doldrums and gear up for warmer weather.
-Luckily, we’ve done the work for you by finding unique attractions and events that are easy on the budget.
+Luckily, we’ve done the work for you by finding unique attractions across Oklahoma that are easy on the budget.

 Head to Medicine Park this Spring Break and you won't be disappointed.
 This quaint village, once a roaring resort community, will please those seeking outdoor adventure or merely a quiet place to curl up with a good book.
 Take the family shopping in the unique curio shops and art galleries that line the streets of Medicine Park or let the kids splash in the river under the falls.
 Visitors have a wide selection when it comes to lodging in the area, as Medicine Park offers everything from bed and breakfasts to cozy cabins and lodges with all the amenities.

 Located just outside of Medicine Park is the 59,000-acre Wichita Mountains Wildlife Refuge in Lawton, home to the oldest mountain range in the United States.
 Here you can see wildlife in its natural environment, as well as pristine lakes, streams, canyons, mountains and grasslands.
 Be sure and bring your camera in order to capture the photogenic bison herds and adorable prairie dogs that roam freely within the refuge.
 This area is perfect for hiking, boulder hopping and fishing, so bring your hiking boots and prepare for a day filled with family-fun outdoor activities.
 When blissful exhaustion hits and the sun begins to set, take a leisurely drive up the winding cliffs of Mount Scott to enjoy an awe-inspiring, panoramic view of the entire refuge.